A decades-long investment in student scholarship

 Undoubtedly, Rotman Commerce could not be what it is today without the staunch belief that so many alumni, donors, friends, family, companies and groups have had in the program over the last century – most of all, a deep conviction in the promise and potential of our students to drive change and create a better future for us all.

 Feeling inspired to join the tradition of philanthropy at Rotman Commerce?
-Please reach out to Heather Yearwood, Associate Director of Development at heather.yearwood@utoronto.ca, to explore your options.
+Please reach out to Liza Smithies, Associate Director, Development at liza.smithies@utoronto.ca, to explore your options.

 Lead photo: 2020 & 2021 Rotman Commerce Graduation Celebration, November 2022